 About the BCA

-The Barnes Community Association was founded by its members forty years ago.
+The Barnes Community Association was founded by its members over forty years ago.
 Then, as now, there were controversial changes proposed in Barnes which could affect the whole community.
 The founder members agreed that the BCA would channel opinion and influence decisions for the benefit of Barnes, and they raised funds to save Rose House, the 17th Century house, a former inn, from becoming a supermarket.
 It is now the BCA’s headquarters and home.

 In June 2014 the BCA was reconstituted as an Incorporated Charitable Organisation (CIO), a charity whose members have voting rights.
 The main purpose behind incorporation was to give financial protection to the membership and the trustees.
 The formal remit, within which the BCA must operate, is as follows.